protibimbok/hierarchy-list/README.md

 -   **threshold** (optional, default: 20): Specifies the distance (in pixels) that the drag movement must exceed before triggering a right or left shift.
 This helps prevent accidental nesting/unnesting of items.

--   **context** (optional): An optional context object that is used across instances to move item frfom one list into other.
-By default all instances share the same context, just pass an empty object `{}` to prevent a list from being able to share items.
+-   **context** (optional): An optional context identifier (`number` | `string`) that is used across instances to move item from one list into other.
+By default all instances share the same context, just pass an unique string/number to prevent a list from being able to share items.

     To let two lists share elements:

     ```javascript
-    const ctx = {};
     HierarchyList.make('#list1-id', {
         // options
-        context: ctx,
+        context: 1,
     });
     HierarchyList.make('#list2-id', {
         // options
-        context: ctx,
+        context: 1,
     });
     ```